Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Morse theory on Banach manifolds

 {\bf II.
 Away from the critical locus.} The second requirement is that away from the critical locus, the vector field is a {\em pseudogradient\/} as described by Palais \cite{Pal1}; that is, there exist constants $\varepsilon _1 > 0$ and $\varepsilon _2 > 0$ such that

-It is important to note that when these estimates hold for ${\mathcal X}_0$ and ${\mathcal X}_1$, they hold for any convex combination thereof, and therefore pseudogradients can be pieced together by the $C^2$ partitions of unity available on the Banach manifold $L^{2\alpha }_1(S^2 , f_0^*TM)$.
+When these estimates hold for ${\mathcal X}_0$ and ${\mathcal X}_1$, they hold for any convex combination thereof, and therefore pseudogradients can be pieced together with the $C^2$ partitions of unity available on the Banach manifold $L^{2\alpha }_1(S^2 , f_0^*TM)$.
+(That such $C^2$ partitions of unity exist for $L^{2\alpha }_1(S^2 , f_0^*TM)$ is proven near the end of \S 1.11 in the first author's book \cite{Mo2}, this being a special case of the theory of partitions of unity on Banach manifolds described in \S 2C of the survey by Eells \cite{Ee}.)
 These estimates imply a third,

 which in turn implies that the flow for $-{\mathcal X}$ will be positively complete by the following argument:

 Let $\{ \phi _t : t \in {\mathbb R} \}$ denote the local one-parameter group generated by $-{\mathcal X}$, and let $d :{\mathcal M} \times {\mathcal M} \rightarrow {\mathbb R}$ denote the distance function defined by the Finsler metric which ${\mathcal M}$ inherits from the ambient Finsler manifold $L^{2\alpha }_1(S^2,{\mathbb R}^N)$.
 Then it follows from (\ref{E:2}) and the Cauchy-Schwarz inequality that if $t_1 < t_2$,